Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Conclusion

 \subsection{Data Availability}

-The datasets analysed during the current study are not publicly available due to being the property of Electris.
-A sample may be provided by contacting the corresponding author on reasonable request, without any guarantees.
+The datasets analyzed during the current study are not publicly available as they belong to Electris.
+A sample may be provided by contacting the corresponding author with a reasonable request, without any guarantees.